mrjk/easy-vagrant/README.md

 # Run Vagrant
 vagrant up

+# Tadaahhh !
 ```
 Ok, that was pretty simple, you may want something more powerful, right?
-Fair enough, Easy-vagrant comes with many in the [examples directory](docs/examples), or you should take a look to the documentation.
+Fair enough, Easy-vagrant comes with many configurations in the [examples directory](docs/examples), or you should take a look to the documentation.
+See the available examples:
-Available examples:

 * Shell script provisionning
 * Command execution provisionning